JonDotsoy/cofy/README.md

 - `--model`: Specifies the AI model to use.

 **Note:** The flag `--list-models` may not work as expected.
 To list available models, please run `ollama list` instead.

+## Examples

+You can also use Project Q with pre-defined conversations from the repository.
+For example:

+*   Run `q commit-messages` to generate a message for the latest commit on the repository.
+    *   The command will download the conversation agent from https://raw.githubusercontent.com/JonDotsoy/q-project/HEAD/agents/commit-messages.agent and execute it locally.

 ## Manifest File Format